Best Healthy Oat Crunchie Recipe

 It’s back to school this week.
 Time for packing lunch boxes and meal prepping for the week ahead.
-I’m mixing up a batch of seeded oat crunchies.
-They’re very oaty and slightly chewy, as you’d expect a good crunchie to be.
-This South African favourite gets a remake with wholemeal flour, coconut oils and omega-rich seeds.
+If you’re looking for the Best Healthy Oat Crunchie Recipe that’s crisp on the edges and slightly chewy in the centre, this is the recipe to make.
+South Africa’s favourite crunchie recipe gets a healthy-ish remake with wholemeal flour, coconut oil and omega-rich seeds.
 I sweeten the mixture with honey and natural cane sugar.
 Honestly, they’re the best healthy seeded oat crunchies I’ve ever made.

-These healthy seeded oat crunchie recipe is like your Granny’s secret recipe, but with a few healthier tweaks.
-The chocolate yoghurt drizzle is obviously unnecessary but for treat days, a really lovely addition.
-I’ve used a combination of butter and coconut oil.
-A 50/50 compromise helps to include the nutritional benefits of coconut oil, without sacrificing the flavour that only butter offers.
+These healthy oat crunchies are as good as I remember my mother making but with a few tweaks.
+I’ve used a combination of butter and coconut oil in the recipe, a sort of 50/50 compromise that helps include the nutritional benefits of coconut oil, without sacrificing the flavour that only butter offers.
 I’ve replaced the golden syrup with honey.
 You could of course use maple syrup too.
-These oat crunchies are irresistibly good.
+A good oat crunchie is quite irresistible, especially with midmorning tea or late afternoon pick me up.
 Do give them a try.
+I think you’ll love them.

 Makes 24-30